Help Center/ API Gateway/ User Guide/ Opening APIs/ (Optional) Adding an SSL Certificate for an API

 Follow-Up Operations

-After creating a certificate, bind it to an independent name of an API group.
+After creating a certificate, (Optional) Binding an SSL Certificate to an independent name of an API group.